H.R. 763: The Bipartisan Climate Change Solution

 How does it work?

-This policy puts a fee on fossil fuels like coal, oil, and gas.
+The Energy Innovation and Carbon Dividend Act puts a fee on fossil fuels like coal, oil, and gas.
 It starts low, and grows over time.
 It will drive down carbon pollution because energy companies, industries, and consumers will move toward cleaner, cheaper options.

 The money collected from the carbon fee is allocated in equal shares every month to the American people to spend as they see fit.
 Program costs are paid from the fees collected.
 The government does not keep any of the money from the carbon fee.